Chrysler Sebring owners have reported 17 problems related to fuel pump (under the gasoline fuel system category).

 See all problems of the 2007 Chrysler Sebring.

-The vehicle was a 2007 Chrysler Sebring.
+The contact owns a 2007 Chrysler Sebring.
 While driving approximately 30 mph the engine stalled without warning.
 The engine restarted and the failure occurred continually while driving.
 The contact stated the fuel pump electrical connector and the fuel pump body melted.
 The diagnosed or repaired.
 The manufacturer was not made aware of the problem.
 The approximate failure mileage was 62,000.
-This fuel pump issue occurred Oct.
-9, 2011.

-The vehicle having this issue was a 1999 Chrysler Sebring convertible.
 Engine cuts out while driving at any speed.
 Sometimes immediately resumes, sometimes car sits for up to 45 minutes to presumably cool off.
 Started to happen once per week, and within a few weeks was once per day.
 Presents a problem while driving at high speed on the highway or making local road maneuvers as power steering and power brakes loose power.
 Mechanic examined and concluded the fuel pump and or fuel pump wiring was faulty.
-It was 08/21/11 when this fuel pump issue occurred.

 See all problems of the 1999 Chrysler Sebring.

-The reporting person owns a 2005 Chrysler Sebring.
+The contact owns a 2005 Chrysler Sebring.
 While driving 55 mph, the vehicle completely lost power.
 When the vehicle shut off, the check oil light illuminated on the instrument panel.
 The vehicle was towed to a local dealer.
 She stated that the cause of failure was the fuel pump.
 The dealer stated that the parts were on back order and would not be available for a month.
 The dealer also stated that this is a major issue with this model of vehicle.
 The current and failure mileages were 45,000.
-The failure date was Wed., Jul.
-25, 2007.

 See all problems of the 2005 Chrysler Sebring.